00riddle00/Generative-AI-Fundamentals-in-Python/II_Intermediate_Python_and_APIs/01_Intermediate_Python/005_Guided_Project__Garden_Simulator_Text_Based_Game/game.md

 # Create gardener
 gardener_name = input("What is your name? ")
 print(
     f"Welcome, {gardener_name}!
-Let's get gardening!\nType 'help' for a list of commands."
+Let's get gardening!\nType 'help' for a list of "
+    f"commands."
 )
 gardener = Gardener(gardener_name)
 ```